GajendrasinghDawar/Forumm/README.md

 - adjust color like primay scondary etc.
 - Logo design.
 - added to Thread and reply controller methods or in __construct().
+- add route for /thread/channel.
+- adjust Index method in ThreadController to show just threads with channel.
+- add validation for create thread for channel_id field.